 XAML Editing Tools

-With ReSharper, you get additional assistance editing XAML files whenever you work with Silverlight, WPF, Metro or Windows Phone applications, including code quality analysis on-the-fly, refactorings, code generation and rearrangement, as well as quick soluton-wide navigation.
+With ReSharper, you get additional assistance editing XAML files whenever you work with Universal Windows Platform (UWP), WPF, Silverlight, or Windows Phone applications.
+This includes code quality analysis on-the-fly, refactorings, code generation and rearrangement, as well as quick soluton-wide navigation.

 Code Quality Analysis

 ReSharper's code quality analysis features help you quickly locate and correct errors in your XAML files.
 Let's see how it works using a few examples.